ottigeda/gexperts/branches/formatter/trunk/!Readme.txt

     XE5
     XE6
     XE7
     XE8
+    Xx10Seattle

-To build both GExperts versions for all possible Delphi versions, call __build.cmd in the root of the source tree.
+To build both GExperts for all supported Delphi versions, call "__build.cmd" in the root of the source tree.

-To change the version information prior to building, edit the files
-* GExperts_version.ini in the projects directory
-* GExperts_ExpertType_version.ini in the projects\editorexpert or
-  projects\regularexpert respectively
-These files are used by all projects so you only need to edit them.
+To change the version information prior to building, edit the file "GExperts_version.ini" in the "projects" directory This file is used by all projects so you only need to edit them.

-Like __build.cmd, call __Release.cmd with or without a version parameter to create a GExperts-experimental-twm.zip file that contains all the files needed to install the experimental GExperts.
+Like "__build.cmd", call "__Release.cmd" with or without a version parameter to create a "GExperts-experimental-twm.zip" file that contains all the files necessary to install the experimental GExperts.

 **Dependencies**

-__build.cmd and _build_project.cmd need the Delphi versions you want to compile for.
+"__build.cmd" and "__build_project.cmd" require the Delphi versions you want to compile for.